 50. PATRIOT JET BOAT

 This is a high-speed, 30-minute thrill ride with spins, tricks, and turns at speeds of up to 50 mph.
-It’s operated by Flagship Cruises and Events and is very popular with teens.
+It’s operated by Flagship Cruises and Events and is one of the very popular things to do in San Diego with teens.

 51. WHALE WATCHING TOURS